How to Know If Your Beauty Product Is Cruelty-free or Vegan

-Want to know if your beauty product is cruelty-free or vegan?
-We know it’s hard to know where to begin, which is why we’ve created an easy guide.
+Looking to be more conscious with your beauty product buys for Veganuary?
+We know it can be hard to know where to begin when it comes to figuring out if a product is vegan or cruelty-free, which is why we’ve created an easy guide.

 What Is the Difference Between Cruelty-Free and Vegan?

 Many assume that cruelty-free and vegan are the same thing, but there is a difference.